jcheong/show-me-the-cat/README.md

 Description

-A Website with button that show random image of cats when you clicked
+A Website with a button that show random image of cats when you click it.